External Ids for CP Gene

 GeneCards Summary for CP Gene

 CP (Ceruloplasmin (Ferroxidase)) is a Protein Coding gene.
-Diseases associated with CP include cerebellar ataxia and aceruloplasminemia.
-Among its related pathways are HIF-1-alpha transcription factor network and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include copper ion binding and ferroxidase activity.
+Diseases associated with CP include aceruloplasminemia and cerebellar ataxia.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and HIF-1-alpha transcription factor network.
+GO annotations related to this gene include oxidoreductase activity and copper ion binding.
 An important paralog of this gene is HEPHL1.

 UniProtKB/Swiss-Prot for CP Gene